 ./ess-set-standard-load-balancer.bat

-- Click the [Upload] button and select the certificates from your local machine and upload them into the certs/ directory
+- Click the Upload button and select the certificates (2 certificates and 2 passwords).

-Run the following commands to upload the certificates to the secrets in the cluster:
+- Run the command to upload the certificates to the secrets in the cluster:

 ./ess-upload-certs.bat

-- Run the following command to activate the replica set and create the email-signature-server pods:
+. - Activate the replica set and create the email-signature-server pods:

 ./ess-activate-replicas.bat